DiagRAMS-Technologies/api-docs/contents/pages/authentication.md

 Welcome to the API Authentication Guide!

-We're excited to have you onboard and help you get started with sending data to our API.
+We're excited to have you on board and help you get started with sending data to our API.

 ## First task!

-To start sending us data, you will need the following information, [please contact us](mailto:support@diagrams-technologies.com?subject=application+credentials+request) if you didn't get them:
+To start sending us data, you will need the following information, [please contact us](mailto:support@diagrams-technologies.com?subject=Application%20credentials%20request) if you didn't get them:

 - `ML_PROJECT`: the code of the anomaly detection project we created for you,
 - `ORGANISATION_ID`: the organisation id of your company in our systems,